thehelpfultipper/custom_pagination/README.md

 # Custom Pagination (Vanilla JS)

-**Objective:** Develop custom pagination nav that collapses multiple pages into interactive ellipsis.
+Develop custom pagination nav that collapses multiple pages into interactive ellipses.
 A user is able to click the ellipsis to input a page that isn’t displaying in the pagination nav.
 Complete the project using vanilla JS.

 ## Live Demo
 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/thehelpfultipper/pen/vYvwKbR](https://codepen.io/thehelpfultipper/pen/vYvwKbR)